dl1bz/deskhpsdr/README.md

 ## Latest Changes
 ### Version 2.5.x
-- completed: add an option for using 3 Mic profiles, which can save and load different audio settings (CFC, TX-EQ, Limiter,<br>
-  Basebandcompressor) if using different types of Mics with special settings per Mic.<br>
+- completed: add an option for using 3 Mic profiles, which can save and load different audio settings (CFC, TX-EQ, Limiter, Basebandcompressor) if using different types of Mics with special settings per Mic.
 Load and save is only possible in modes LSB, USB or DSB.
 Other modes are not supported.
-If mode is DIGL or DIGU the access to<br>
-  the RX- and TX-EQ is now blocked, because is it important that the frequency spectrum is not manipulated if using digi modes.
+If mode is DIGL or DIGU the access to the RX- and TX-EQ is now blocked, because is it important that the frequency spectrum is not manipulated if using digi modes.
 - under development: implementation of a TCI Server, which emulates a SunSDR2Pro device (successful tested with JTDX, RumLogNG, MacLoggerDX)<br>
 - completed: add an additional serial device interface option, which can switch on the RTS and/or DTR signal line during TUNE function<br>
 - under development: sereral GUI improvements for show additional status infos on the screen<br>